 Eyewitnesses have told The Eagle that the police were only trying to restore order while others claim they overreacted in some cases and pursued innocent parties.
 It is difficult to define a sequence of events or assign blame amid chaos, but the bottom line is there apparently were no injuries, which is remarkable and must be seen as a tribute to the responding officers.

 The bicycle officer was attempting to reopen Melville Street to traffic when the incident began after the first Third Thursday event of the year.
-It was extremely well-attended,
+It was extremely well-attended, according to Megan Whilden, the city’s director of cultural development, with participants, retailers and vendors offering positive feedback.

 More of a police presence may be needed at June’s Third Thursday, but this regrettable incident should have no impact on the popular downtown party.
 Whatever dynamic triggered the brawl may never be repeated, although court proceedings to come may provide some insight into it.